GemmaButcher-dev/freestyle_dance/README.md

 2. Providing a simple and clear navigation bar.

-  * Upon entering the site there is a clear functioning nav bar at the top of the page with links to the other site pages that are clearly labelled.
+  * Upon entering the site there is a clear functioning navigation bar at the top of the page with links to the other site pages that are clearly labelled.
-  * The navbar reduces to a "hamburger" icon for mobile and tablet devices maintaining clear navigation.
+  * The navigation bar reduces to a "hamburger" icon for mobile and tablet devices maintaining clear navigation.

 3. Give dancers information about freestyle dance and relevant associated information.